symforce-org/symforce/README.md

 * Read and understand the SymForce codebase

 [**Read the docs!**](https://symforce-6d87c842-22de-4727-863b-e556dcc9093b.vercel.app/docs/index.html)

+We know that currently some things will be slow, missing, or confusing.
+We're working on it, but please let us know what you encounter.

 In the future we will share a survey with specific questions, but more generally we are interested in all feedback you can provide about the value of the library, comparisons to alternatives, and any guidance to us.